rpuntaie/blog/haskell.rst

 Monad
 -----

+Lazy means that functions are not evaluated until needed.
+You can't do side effects with laziness, because a function is not evaluated unless used.
+How to use a side effect, if it is outside the scope?

+Haskell determines the order of evaluation of functions by the arguments.
+A monad is an additional argument standing for the outside that is forwarded from function output to the next function's input to make the calls sequential.

+The necessity to order evaluation comes from the (outside) context.
-A monad constructs and forwards context.
+A monad forwards the (outside) context.

-In a functional programming language context is built via the arguments of contained functions.
+In a functional programming language context is accumulated by recursive nesting.
+Returned values from previous functions are forwarded to enclosed following function.
+This way a time sequence can be created.
+This way the Monad can compose a program of actions without evaluating them and still assure a sequence when actually evaluated later on.

 .. code-block:: haskell